Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 `cc-runtime` heavily utilizes the
 [virtcontainers project](https://github.com/containers/virtcontainers), which
-provides a generic runtime-specification agnostic hardware-virtualized containers library.
+provides a generic, runtime-specification agnostic, hardware-virtualized containers library.

 Here we will describe how `cc-runtime` handles the most important OCI commands.